 ARGUMENTS IN SUPPORT OF THE OPTICAL APPROACH TO SETI

 On this page we summarize the most important arguments advanced by Microwave SETI researchers as to why Optical SETI is vastly inferior to the microwave approach to SETI.

-We believe a very convincing case is made here that these objections to lasers are invalid - that searches for ETI signals are far more likely to be successful in the
+We believe a very convincing case is made here that these objections to lasers are invalid - that searches for ETI signals are far more likely to be successful in the optical spectrum.

-"Arguments" to see details of these objections and why they either are not true or of little consequence.
+The microwave objections to the optical approach are listed below.
+Click on the "Arguments" to see details of these objections and why they either are not true or of little consequence.